 Rain and thunder storms introduce many new things into your pool.
-Dirt, debris, rain water, and even lightning all affect the overall water chemistry of your pool and can put a strain on your equipment.
+Dirt, debris, rain water, and even lightning all affect the overall water chemistry of your pool, and can put a strain on your equipment.
 A quick cleanup is essential to minimize any potential issues like algae, cloudy water, or excessive filter pressure.
-The following steps will help you have a clean, balanced pool.
+The following steps will help you clean your pool after a rain storm.

 - Skim and brush your pool.
-This helps your system by removing bigger debris and stirring up dirt to make it easier for the system to filter out.
+This helps your system remove bigger debris and stirring up dirt to make it easier for the system to filter out.

 - Clean your skimmer basket and all filter baskets in the system.
-This will allow a steady flow of water to continuously move throughout the system.
+This allows a steady flow of water to move throughout the system.

 - In the evening, shock your pool with a product such as Power Powder Plus, or Chlor Brite.
 Shocking helps sanitize any contaminants or materials that were introduced to the water.